spiceai/cookbook/authorization/README.md

 ```

 `morgan` holds the `admin` role, which is exempt from the ownership filter and
-granted an unfiltered read - an admin sees every deal, across all tenants:
+granted a tenant-scoped read - an admin sees every deal in their own tenant
+(`acme`), not just the ones they own, but still not another tenant's:

 ```bash
 echo 'select id, tenant_id, owner, name, amount from deals order by id;' \